govuk-one-login/observability-configuration/README.md

 - settings.write
 - slo.read
 - slo.write
+- ExternalSyntheticConfiguration

 An OAuth client (`DT_ACCOUNT_ID`, `DT_CLIENT_ID`, `DT_CLIENT_SECRET`), with the following scopes:

 - account-idm-read

 Use `terraform workspace select nonproduction` to target the non-production state.

+You will also need valid AWS credentials for the `di-observability-prod` account.

+Then, you can use `terraform plan` to test changes, `terraform apply` to apply them (though this should be done by CI/CD really).